zaporter/Cryvex/README.md

 Limitations:
-- proto enums are not currently supported
+- optional types are not optional
 - it does not actually compile the proto so imports dont work
 - formatting is bad at times (run clang-format)